melezhik/sparrowdo-template/README.md

 All you need to start working with Sparrowdo.

-This is on time operation.
+This is one time operation.

 ```bash
 #!bash